yamireddy04/PrepSphere/README.md

 prepmaster/index.html

-Add screenshots to the screenshots/ folder for a visual showcase.
+Added screenshots to the screenshots/ folder for a visual showcase.

 # Planned Enhancements: